-The Hero's Journey: How to Write the Crossing the Threshold Scene
+Crossing the Threshold: How to Write This Important Hero's Journey Scene

 Then, consider what they need to do to get there.
 What is the first step your hero needs to take in order to begin his/her journey toward the goal?
 What physical boundary might he/she have to cross?
 Who or what guards it?

 Take fifteen minutes to write a “treatment” of this scene, a rough sketch of the beats and dialogue and action.
 Post your treatment in the comments below.
-Then read someone else’s comment and leave a piece of helpful feedback!
+When you’re done, read three other writers’ comments and leave a piece of helpful feedback!